-The Latest: Witnesses describe confusion, panic at festival
+The Latest: 2 patients treated at Stanford Medical Center

 7:25 p.m.

-At least five people were shot Sunday at an annual food festival in Northern California, a hospital spokeswoman says.
+At least five people were injured Sunday at an annual food festival in Northern California, a hospital spokeswoman says.

 Santa Clara Valley Medical Center spokeswoman Joy Alexiou says the hospital has received two victims from the shooting and expects three more.
 She had no information on their conditions.